Tutorials Design Patterns in C#

 Q1: What is Mediator Pattern with MediatR?

-Mediator Pattern with MediatR helps ShopNest Enterprise Architecture implement Inventory using C# 12 LINQ with EF Core where applicable.
+Mediator Pattern with MediatR helps ShopNest Enterprise Architecture implement Inventory with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?